Help Children in Sierra Leone

 Support Save the Children’s mission.
 Donate to help children in Sierra Leone and around the world grow up healthy, educated and safe.

-Sources: Facts and statistics have been sourced from Save the Children’s monitoring and evaluation experts, as well as our thought leadership publications, including our Global Childhood Report 2020 and Stop the War on Children 2020 report.
+Sources: Facts and statistics have been sourced from Save the Children’s monitoring and evaluation experts, as well as our thought leadership publications, including our Global Childhood Report 2020, Stop the War on Children 2020 and ASRH in Sierra Leone Program Brief 2022 reports.
 Other sources include CIA World Factbook and BBC Country Profiles.

 Photo: J. Hyams / Save the Children.